astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 the front of the garage (and Frank closes the door), the front of the ladder arrives at the back of the garage (and Betty opens the door), and finally, the back of the ladder reaches the back of the garage.
-We will look at the borderline case, where Frank closes his door the instant Betty opens hers.
+We will look at the borderline case, where Frank closes his door at the same instant Betty opens hers.
 The spacetime diagram is shown in {numref}`laddermov`, with four different color worldlines representing the front and back of the ladder and the garage.
 Our four events are the points where these four lines cross.